gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 }
 ```

-As long as calling a component multiple times is safe and doesn’t affect rendering of other components, React doesn’t care if it’s 100% pure in the strict FP sense of the word.
+As long as calling a component multiple times is safe and doesn’t affect the rendering of other components, React doesn’t care if it’s 100% pure in the strict FP sense of the word.
 [Idempotence](https://stackoverflow.com/questions/1077412/what-is-an-idempotent-operation) is more important to React than purity.

 That said, side effects that are directly visible to the user are not allowed in React components.
 In other words, merely *calling* a component function shouldn’t by itself produce a change on the screen.